KTStephano/peaches-bot.docs/docs.markdown

 ### updateChannelPermissions channelID addPermissions removeOverwrites

 Performs an update of the channel permissions by first removing the existing overwrites for role/user IDs listed in `removeOverwrites`, then it updates the permissions from `addPermission`.
 This is done by the following:
-* If an overwrite is present on the channel that it also in `addPermissions`, it is overwritten to the new value.
+* If an overwrite is present on the channel that is also in `addPermissions`, it is overwritten to the new value.
 * If an overwrite does not exist for the channel that is in `addPermissions`, it is added.

 `addPermissions` should be an Array of [PermissionOverwrite](/docs/#type-permissionoverwrite).